Dear Seniors,

 Sir,

-Our establishment was recently inspected by LEO(C) based on complain filed by the Union with Labour Authorities.
-He has verbally assured that Labour Department will not look into the complain on violation of bi-partite agreement, if any.
+Thank you for your response.
+Our establishment was recently inspected by LEO(C) based on a complaint filed by the Union with Labour Authorities.
+He has verbally assured that the Labour Department will not look into the complaint on violation of the bi-partite agreement, if any.
 It's purely a matter of dispute between the signatories.

 From India, Calcutta